 Welcome package to attract foreign startups to Paris

-The French Tech Ticket is a program for foreign entrepreneurs to establish and develop their ideas and startups in Paris in very favorable conditions.
+The French Tech Ticket is a programme for foreign entrepreneurs to establish and develop their ideas and startups in Paris in very favorable conditions.
 For the 2017 edition, around 180 foreign entrepreneurs with 70 startups were selected to join one of 41 French incubators, of which 21 are located in Paris.
-The French Tech Ticket welcome package includes EUR 45,000 of funding, 12 months of free office space in an incubator, mentoring, master classes, networking events and two demo days with investors.
+The French Tech Ticket welcome package includes EUR 45 000 of funding, 12 months of free office space in an incubator, mentoring, master classes, networking events and two demo days with investors.
 See French Tech Ticket for more information.

-Paris&Co also offers a “Paris Landing Pack”, a 4 week business acceleration program.
+Paris&Co also offers a “Paris Landing Pack”, a 4-week business acceleration programme.
 The programme lets startups test their product or service on the French market and helps them connect with the Parisian network of businesses and partners.

-Paris&Co’s theme-based incubation programs focus on digital publishing, innovation in tourism, innovation in sports, e-health, food, digital, cultural and creative industries, smart cities, tomorrow’s real estate, social entrepreneurship and finance.
+Paris&Co’s theme-based incubation programmes focus on digital publishing, innovation in tourism, innovation in sports, e-health, food, digital, cultural and creative industries, smart cities, tomorrow’s real estate, social entrepreneurship and finance.

 Upcoming startup events in Paris in 2019